Noaaan/MythicMetals/PATCHNOTES.md

 - Added an advancement for crafting a Prometheum Bouquet
 - New Carmot Staff Ability: Enchanted Midas Gold Block - Grants Luck 5 in a large area around user
 - Added a Sponge Nuke Core
+- Added a new config option for disabling an Easter Egg with Carmot Staffs

 ### Balancing Changes